 - The staff of all GCM Student Media publications will strive to report all issues in a legal, objective, accurate and ethical manner, according to the Canons of Professional Journalism developed by the Society for Professional Journalists.
 The Canons of Professional Journalism include a code of ethics concerning accuracy, responsibility, integrity, conflict of interest, impartiality, fair play, freedom of the press, independence, sensationalism, personal privacy, obstruction of justice, creditability and advertising.

 - Any electronic manipulations changing the essential truth of a photo or illustration will be clearly labeled if used.

 The editorial board of each publication will determine its content.

 Each publication’s editorial board is defined as follows:

-- Rank & File: The staff’s editor-in-chief, stories editors, online editor and social media manager.
+- Rank & File: The staff’s editors-in-chief and managing editors.

-- Columbian: The executive editor and managing editor.
+- Columbian: The staff’s executive editors and managing editors.

-- Reveille: The editor-in-chief and any designated co-editors.
+- Reveille: The staff’s editor-in-chief and any designated co-editors.

 In publications (such as Rank & File) that include unsigned editorials, the views stated in those editorials represent that of a majority of the editorial board at the time of publication.